05/08/2025 02:30:34 PM

 Sunday thru Friday weekday Minyanim are held at Congregation Anshei Emunah 16189 Jog road

-Shacharis 7:45am Mincha 10 minutes before Plag Hamincha
+Selichos followed by Shacharis 7:30am Mincha 10 minutes before Plag Hamincha

 Shabbat Info